-- Only Participants of the Event have access to Car Park Zone. - A distance of 2m between vehicles have to be kept. - · All Participants in the Car Park Zone has to keep 2m distance - Any gathering of more than 5 people are strictly forbidden in Car Park Zone.
+- Only Participants of the Event have access to Car Park Zone. - A distance of 2m between vehicles have to be kept. - All Participants in the Car Park Zone has to keep 2m distance - Any gathering of more than 5 people are strictly forbidden in Car Park Zone.

-+ Limitation- Officials
+Limitation-Officials

-- · Only Officials and essential staff responsible for running the test are allowed in GJ box area. - The distance between each working post must be 1.5m or post have to be divided with a screen or everyone has to wear a head shield.
+- The distance between each working post must be 1.5m or post have to be divided with a screen or everyone has to wear a head shield.